GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-08-01-optimize-your-csp.md

 As the Stott Security module continues to gain traction across a growing number of Optimizely CMS solutions, I’ve encountered a broader and often more complex range of Content Security Policies (CSPs).
 Earlier this year, two separate clients reported that their websites were not responding as intended.
 After investigation, the root cause wasn’t the application server, it was **Cloudflare silently dropping the response** due to excessive header size.

-In both cases, the Content Security Policy (CSP) contained over 220–250 domain entries.
-After reviewing and optimizing their policies, I was able to resolve the issue by reducing the size of the by 30–50%.
-In this article, I’ll share common CSP pitfalls and practical techniques to simplify your policy, helping you avoid silent failures and stay within browser and CDN limits.
+In both cases, the Content Security Policy (CSP) contained between 220–250 domain entries.
+After reviewing and optimizing their policies, I was able to resolve the issue by reducing the size of the CSP by 30–50%.
+In this article, I’ll share common CSP pitfalls and practical techniques to shrink the size of your Content Security Policy, helping you avoid silent failures and stay within browser and CDN limits.

 > 💡 **Cloudflare Header Limits**
 > "Cloudflare will drop any HTTP response where the combined headers exceed 32KB or a single header exceeds 16KB."
 > — [Cloudflare Docs](https://developers.cloudflare.com/fundamentals/reference/http-header-limits/)

-## How To Simplify Your CSP

-### 1. Simplify the directives being used
+## 1. Simplify the directives being used

-In CSP3, the ability to split `script-src` into `script-src-elem` and `script-src-attr` was added.
+In CSP 3, the ability to split `script-src` into `script-src-elem` and `script-src-attr` was added.
 This was intended to give more control over what could be used in a `<script>` element vs what could be used in a JavaScript attribute on an element.
 There was a period of time where if you wanted to use `script-src-elem` and `script-src-attr` you still had to produce `script-src` to support devices and browsers that were not yet CSP 3 compliant.
 CSP 3 support is now very broad so you can omit `script-src`.
 If you still have a lot of sources and there is an overlap of sources for `script-src-elem` and `script-src-attr` then you could switch back to using `script-src` instead.

 **Larger and very specific:**
 ```csp